 Call Us (253) 216-2497 or Fill Out This Form For Your FAIR Offer.

 Does The “Home Sale Tax Exclusion” Apply to Inherited Property?

 The “home sale tax exclusion” creates a capital gains tax exemption when selling a house.
 If you are single, you pay no capital gains taxes on the first $250,000 when selling your home.
 If married filing jointly, you pay no capital gains taxes on the first $500,000.
 This exclusion applies to the “profit” on re-sale.
 Qualification for this exclusion requires that you occupied the residence for at least two out of the last 5 years.

-Unfortunately, since you didn’t own and reside in inherited property for at least two of the last five years, you cannot benefit from the “home sale tax exclusion” upon inheritance.
-You could live in the house for two years and sell afterwards to take advantage of this exemption.
+Unfortunately, since you didn’t own and reside in the inherited property for at least two of the last five years, you cannot benefit from the “home sale tax exclusion” upon inheritance.
+You could live in the house for two years and sell afterward to take advantage of this exemption.
 On a more positive note, you do qualify for a “stepped-up tax basis.”

 Stepped-Up Basis Rules for Inherited Property?

 “Basis” means an asset’s cost for tax purposes.
 If you have a positive number, you have a gain.
 If you have a negative number, you have a loss.
 Under ordinary circumstances, the “basis” of a property is its cost or purchase price.

 A home’s tax basis is determined in a different way when someone inherits a home after the owner dies: you automatically receive a “stepped-up basis.”
 The “stepped-up basis” is the fair market value at the time of the owner’s death.
 This has big tax savings.